ACOFP 2026 Health Policy

 Improve Outcomes and Reduce Costs Through Primary Care and Support for Family Physicians

-A retrospective literature review by Dr. Barbara Starfield found that overall health is better in areas in the U.S. with more PCPs.
+A retrospective literature review by Dr. Barbara Starfield found that overall health is better in areas in the United States with more PCPs.
 Areas with higher ratios of PCPs per capita had better health outcomes, including lower rates of all-cause mortality, mortality from heart disease, cancer, and stroke, as well as infant mortality.
-In addition, areas with higher ratios of PCPs per capita had lower healthcare costs than other areas, possibly due to better preventative care and lower hospitalization rates.
+In addition, areas with higher ratios of PCPs per capita had lower healthcare costs than other areas, possibly due to better preventive care and lower hospitalization rates.
 This contrasts with areas where there are higher numbers of specialists—characterized by more spending and worse health outcomes.[ii]
+ACOFP supports continuing to educate specialists about the vital role of PCPs in improving patient outcomes.

-CMS provides reimbursement for several services, including transitional care management,[iii][iv], chronic care management,[v][vi] and the Medicare Diabetes Prevention Program[vii][viii], to support the delivery of primary care, improve patient outcomes, and reduce costs.
+CMS provides reimbursement for several services, including transitional care management,[iii],[iv], chronic care management,[v],[vi] the Medicare Diabetes Prevention Program[vii],[viii] and advanced primary care management,[ix] to support the delivery of primary care, improve patient outcomes, and reduce costs.
 In addition, these programs provide physician payments for care coordination activities, which normally are not covered.
-Family physicians devote considerable time to ensuring patient care is efficiently and effectively coordinated among specialists and nonphysicians.
+Family physicians devote considerable time to ensuring patient care is efficiently and effectively coordinated among specialists and non-physicians.
 However, family physicians still face administrative challenges obtaining records and results when there are multiple physicians involved a patient’s care.
 The timely sharing of this information must be promoted or incentivized.
 These activities drive down costs for payers and hospital systems, while improving health outcomes for patients.
-With nearly half of primary care clinicians employed in health systems, attention should be paid to primary care payment methods in such settings.[ix]
+With nearly half of primary care clinicians employed in health systems, attention should be paid to primary care payment methods in such settings.[x]

 More needs to be done to support family physicians who have upgraded their EHR systems in compliance with federal programs, including QPP, at great expense.
-Implementing EHR software is both incredibly time-consuming and costly.
-A 2014 study found that small and rural hospitals were noticeably delayed compared to larger hospitals in terms of EHR implementation rates; further, only 5.8 percent of hospitals were able to meet all of the EHR stage two meaningful-use criteria.[x]
+Implementing EHR software is both incredibly time consuming and costly.
 Many small, rural, and solo practices are unable to change their EHR system as rules shift annually, so policymakers should consider whether any new EHR requirements will require additional information technology (IT) systems investments.
 It is essential that federal policymakers do not implement policies that require physicians to invest additional funds in EHR updates, management, and repairs without adequate financial and technical support.

-The Commonwealth Fund’s Task Force on Payment and Delivery System Reform recently emphasized that the U.S. will only achieve its goals to create a healthier population with more consistent access to primary care and a more equitable distribution of health care through changes in how and how much primary care is paid.
-Thus, focusing on primary care physician payment is a critical issue for the future of health care that must be addressed.[xi][xii]
+The Commonwealth Fund’s Task Force on Payment and Delivery System Reform recently emphasized that the United States will only achieve its goals to create a healthier population with more consistent access to primary care and a more equitable distribution of health care through changes in how and how much primary care is paid.
+Thus, focusing on primary care physician payment is a critical issue for the future of health care that must be addressed.[xi],[xii]

 ACOFP also supports measures to increase payments for vaccine reimbursement, as well as resources and regulatory flexibilities for providers administering vaccines—especially due to the costs associated with maintaining COVID-19 vaccines.